* UPDATED APRIL 2019 *

 Sweet Cherry Publishing – This independent Leicester-based publisher accepts manuscripts for all ages but is ideally looking for potential series or collections.
 You can submit by post or email, or use the form on the submissions page and upload your manuscript.
 You should include the first three chapters (or 3 picture books), a covering letter, a synopsis, and brief outlines of future books in the series.
 They aim to reply within 10 weeks.
 Unlike the majority of publishers, they do not pay royalties but an up-front fee, discussed on acceptance.

 Tamarind Part of Random House, Tamarind was set up to redress the balance of ethnicity in children’s literature by promoting books with black, Asian or mixed heritage characters.
 They prefer to be approached via an agent but will consider ‘exceptional’ unagented manuscripts; read their submissions guidelines which also suggestions word count and possible subjects You can submit by post or email and should send them a covering letter/email, a synopsis and the first three chapters.
 Picture books can be sent in their entirety without illustrations and you should avoid using animal characters but keep to the ethos in the guidelines.

-Tango Books Ltd – WEBSITE UNDER CONSTRUCTION – Tango publish novelty books for age 1-8 with an international element.
+Tango Books Ltd – NOT CURRENTLY CONSIDERING SUBMISSIONS BUT KEEP AN EYE ON THE SITE – Tango publish novelty books for age 1-8 with an international element.
 They accept manuscripts by post or email and you should include the full text up to 1000 words and a brief author biography.
 You should hear back from them within a month.